 Doctor of Divinity programme for serving bishops

-The Seminary will confer the degree of Doctor of Divinity, jure dignitatis, upon a man who provides proof, in the form of the relevant Instruments and any other required documentation, that he has been consecrated to the episcopate in accordance with accepted Catholic and Orthodox canon law and the practice of the Catholic and Orthodox Church throughout the ages.
+The Western Orthodox University will confer the degree of Doctor of Divinity, jure dignitatis, upon a man who provides proof, in the form of the relevant Instruments and any other required documentation, that he has been consecrated to the episcopate in accordance with accepted Catholic and Orthodox canon law and the practice of the Catholic and Orthodox Church throughout the ages.

-Such conferral is not automatic, and depends upon the discretion of the Seminary, which will also consider other aspects of the candidate’s application, such as his ministerial history and standing.
-Full details of the candidate’s work in lay and ordained ministry should be provided in the form of a portfolio of written evidence which will be examined.
+Such conferral is not automatic, and depends upon the discretion of the University, which will also consider other aspects of the candidate’s application, such as his ministerial history and standing.
+Full details of the candidate’s work in lay and ordained ministry should be provided in the form of a portfolio of written evidence which will be examined by the Seminary’s experts.
 The process will also involve a detailed examination of the candidate’s lines of Apostolic Succession and may also, if successful, provide a certification of the authenticity of the said descent.

 Those admitted to the degree of Doctor of Divinity under this provision may be invited to become advisors to the Seminary.
 However, admission to this degree does not grant any form of affiliation or status in the Apostolic Episcopal Church itself.